-19 This percentage reflects a blended rate of 90 percent for three months of the fiscal year until her election as Chief Executive Officer and 110 percent for the nine months of the fiscal year thereafter.
+11 In fiscal 2022, Ms. Ryan's Target STIC Opportunity was disclosed as 105%.
+This percentage reflected a blended rate of 90 percent for three months of the fiscal year until her election as Chief Executive Officer and 110 percent for the nine months of the fiscal year thereafter.